Delavari-Alireza/Emotional_Detection_FER2013/README.md

 ## Abstract

-The ability for emotional interaction stands as a paramount concern in shaping the dynamics between machines and humans, with the accurate perception of facial expressions emerging as a pivotal skill in this interplay.
-However, achieving precise facial expression recognition proves to be a formidable challenge due to the intricate nature of facial states and the myriad of influential factors at play.
+Emotional interaction capability stands as a pivotal concern in determining the nature and extent of interactions between machines and humans.
+Understanding facial expressions constitutes a key skill in advancing such interactions.
+Accurate facial expression recognition is a formidable challenge due to the intricacies and variability of facial states, as well as diverse influencing factors.

-This research endeavors to discern seven fundamental emotions (anger, disgust, fear, sadness, surprise, neutrality, happiness) by analyzing individuals' facial expressions through the utilization of deep neural networks.
-To facilitate this, the FER-2013 dataset, comprising real-world images and accounting for factors like gender, age, and ethnicity, is harnessed.
+In this study, the objective is to recognize seven basic emotions (anger, disgust, fear, sadness, surprise, neutrality, happiness) based on individuals' facial expressions using deep neural networks.
+To achieve this goal, the FER-2013 dataset, compiled from natural images, encompassing factors such as gender, age, ethnicity, etc., has been utilized.

+Three models based on the ResNet34 neural network architecture and two variants of EfficientNet, recognized as prominent neural network architectures, have been constructed and experimented on the aforementioned dataset.
+Ultimately, accuracy rates of 63.97%, 65.71%, 64.73%, 64.32%, and 64.18%, which are notably high considering the dataset complexity, have been achieved.
 ## Project Overview

 This project aims to develop and evaluate deep neural network models for facial expression recognition.
 The key highlights of the project include: